Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Proposed Method

+As shown in Fig.~\ref{Fig4}, ``Decoder-only'' paradigm introduces two teacher decoders rather than two teacher networks.
+In this paradigm, student networks get credible and mature knowledge from teacher decoders.
+Specifically, we first construct two teacher decoders, which are the source teacher decoder ($H_{S}^{te}$) and the target teacher decoder ($H_{T}^{te}$).
+Then, at training step $t$, the teacher decoders' weights are updated by student decoders' weights by EMA operation, which can be formulated in Eq.~\ref{Eq14}.

 where $\alpha$ denotes the EMA decay factors controlling the updating rate. $\phi_{t}^{H_{S}^{te}}, \phi_{t}^{H_{T}^{te}}$ refer to weights of two teacher decoders at $t^{th}$ step. $\theta_{t}^{H_{S}}, \theta_{t}^{H_{T}}$ refer to weights of two student decoders ($H_{S}$, $H_{T}$) at $t^{th}$ step.
 After updating the weights of teacher decoders, we transfer the reliable knowledge to student by pseudo-label guidance.
-With two teacher decoders, the generation of pseudo-label is formulated in Eq.\ref{Eq15}.
+With two teacher decoders, the generation of pseudo-label is formulated in Eq.~\ref{Eq15}.

 where $\bm{F_{S-t}^{'}} \in \mathbb{R}^{C \times H \times W}$ and $\bm{F_{T-t}^{'}} \in \mathbb{R}^{C \times H \times W}$ are respectively target-domain source-style feature and target-domain target-style feature after DDM (Alg.\ref{Alg1}). $\bm{\hat{P}_{t}^{te}} \in \mathbb{R}^{H \times W}$ is pseudo-label (index map) after channel-wise $argmax$ operation.
-Here, we apply soft-voting ensemble strategy to integrate the predictions after two teacher decoders, which makes the pseudo-label more credible. ``Decoder-only'' paradigm has two main advantages.
+Here, we apply a soft-voting ensemble strategy to integrate the predictions after two teacher decoders, which makes the pseudo-label more credible. ``Decoder-only'' paradigm has two main advantages.
 (1) It can efficiently transfer reliable knowledge to both source and target students (including backbone and decoder) for target-style feature extraction, which maximally alleviates the representation tendency on source images.
-(2) It can efficiently save a lot of training memory and computation cost because decoder of a segmentation network is always much smaller than backbone. \textbf{Single-target.} In this paper, we propose ``Single-target'' paradigm, which is another self-training paradigm on our proposed DASegNet.
-This paradigm mainly aims to enhance the target-style feature representation of target student backbone and decoder.
-As shown in Fig.\ref{Fig4}, we construct a whole target teacher network including target teacher backbone ($B_{T}^{te}$) and target teacher decoder ($H_{T}^{te}$).
-Similar to Eq.\ref{Eq14}, we apply EMA updating on target teacher network, which is shown in Eq.\ref{Eq16}.
+(2) It can efficiently save a lot of training memory and computation cost because the decoder of a segmentation network is always much smaller than the backbone.